 Independent – An independent story is the best to address and worked upon.
 Independence in stories helps in deciding or changing priorities in user stories.

 Negotiable – A story that is negotiable is always good.
-This is because a negotiable story allows rooms for modifications at any given point in time.
+This is because a negotiable story allows room for modifications at any given point in time.

 Valuable – The story should be considered valuable both by the user and the technical team.
 Else, it cannot be regarded as useful.

-Estimable – Even though estimating the correct or exact length of any user story is challenging, there should always be a rough measurable predictive length of a story.
+Estimable – Even though estimating the correct or exact length of any user story is challenging, there should always be a story’s rough, measurable, predictive length.
 This helps in deciding priorities.